 While you’re in the area visit: Long Island Aquarium features one of the largest all-living coral reef displays in this hemisphere, a 120,000-gallon shark tank, sea lion shows, touch tanks, and more.
 Quogue Wildlife Refuge, where you can spot diverse wildlife while exploring seven miles of trails winding through forests and ponds.

 Lavender by the Bay, East Marion and Calverton

 Credit: @andrewj_brooks on Instagram

 Take a deep breath of Long Island-grown lavender and soothe your mind, body, and soul at one of Lavender by the Bay’s two North Fork locations.
 Stroll through the wood chip paths of the 17-acre property at East Marion, opened in 2002, full of over 80,000 blooming English and French lavender plants, or the additional 30 acres at the Claverton fields.
 Witness early-blooming English lavender during mid-June and peak French lavender around early-July.
 Lavender by the Bay is also one of the United States’ largest lavender farms, so you’ll have no problem finding endless Insta-worthy photo opportunities.
 Don’t forget to stop at the gift shop for fresh bunches of lavender, essential oils, honey, soaps, and other products.
 Tickets are required for entry.
 Prices vary.
-Both farms reopen in spring 2023.
+Both farms are open spring through late-summer.